Ambibuzz/ampower_visualize/README.md

-# Ampower Visualize
+# AmPower Visualize

-Ampower Visualize is a powerful tool designed to enhance product traceability and visualize document relationships within your Frappe/ERPNext system.
+AmPower Visualize is a powerful tool designed to enhance product traceability and visualize document relationships within your Frappe/ERPNext system.
 This application provides an interactive, zoomable, and draggable graph view of linked documents, allowing users to explore and understand complex document hierarchies with ease.

-Empower your business with clear, interactive document traceability using Ampower Visualize!
+Empower your business with clear, interactive document traceability using AmPower Visualize!

-## Why Ampower Visualize?
+## Why AmPower Visualize?

 This tool is built for users who deal with orders placed on a daily basis and often face challenges in tracing the status, quantities, or items within a Sales Order.
-Ampower Visualize bridges this gap by offering an intuitive, visual representation of linked documents, making it easier for businesses to streamline operations and improve traceability.
+AmPower Visualize bridges this gap by offering an intuitive, visual representation of linked documents, making it easier for businesses to streamline operations and improve traceability.

 It can be used for the following use-cases: